Economy of Nigeria: Transport sector, forwarding, shipment

 Due to Nigeria's location in the centre of Africa, transport plays a major role in the national service sector.

 The Buhari administration made improvements to the infrastructure after 2015.
 Extensive road repairs and new construction have been carried out gradually as states in particular spend their share of increased government allocations.
 Representative of these improvements is the Second Niger Bridge at Onitsha, which is nearly completed in May 2022.

 Since 2009, Nigeria has been laying new railway tracks.
 These are operated by the state-owned Nigerian Railway Corporation.
 This has apparently generated a surplus since 2019, despite the covid epidemic.

 Principal ports are at Lagos (Apapa and Tin Can Island), Port Harcourt (Onne), and Calabar.
-A deep sea port in Lekki, 50 km east of Lagos, is about to open in 2022.
+A deep seaport in Lekki, 50 km east of Lagos, is about to open in 2022.

 Five of Nigeria's airports (Lagos, Kano, Port Harcourt, Enugu and Abuja) currently fly to international destinations.
-The new national airline, "Nigeria Air", is scheduled to start operations in mid-2022.
+The new national airline, "Nigeria Air", was scheduled to start operations in mid-2022.
+It was suspended indefinitely in 2024.